 - Suki doesn't respond well to having her failures pointed out.
 When Sokka gently prods her to admit she was beaten in a sparring session, Suki forcibly bends his finger backwards and insists it was a lucky shot.
 After Suki mocks Team Avatar's win/loss record and Sokka responds by pointing out Princess Azula took her captive, she flatly asks him if he's trying to get on her bad side.

 - Zuko's pride and obsession with regaining his honour encourages him to make two seasons worth of bad decisions, to the point that he's made seriously ill by compromising his goals.

 Zuko: But I don't feel any shame.
 I'm as proud as ever!

 Iroh: Zuko, shame is not the opposite of pride, but its source.

 - On the other side of the Cybertronian Civil War is Sentinel Prime, also in pretty much every incarnation.
-He usually means well, is at some level a nice guy, and usually has a history of frienship with The Messiah Optimus Prime (if he isn't Optimus' father figure), but he's also almost always going to end up at least mildly villainous out of sheer ego.
+He usually means well, is at some level a nice guy, and usually has a history of friendship with Optimus Prime (if he isn't Optimus' father figure), but he's also almost always going to end up at least mildly villainous out of sheer ego.